 Try to practice in an environment similar to the actual exam.
 For example:

 When looking at study tips and how much time you need to study for the CMA, it’s also important to make proper use of your idle time.
 In the months that you study for the exam, the CMA will be your life.
-Most study courses are digital these days so you can take the material with you, access it on your phone or tablet, and study from nearly anywhere with a Wifi or data connection.
+Most study courses are digital so you can access it on your phone or tablet and study nearly anywhere with a WiFi or data connection.

-This is a great opportunity for you to use your idle time in waiting rooms, riding the bus, or anywhere else you may find yourself with some spare time, to pull out your device and review the material, or take a quick practice quiz and see how you do on it.
+This is a great opportunity for you to use your idle time in waiting rooms, riding the bus, or anywhere else you may find yourself with some spare time.
 This doesn’t have to be factored into your scheduled study time as outlined above, but it will go a long way toward familiarizing you with the material.

-To build on the tips above, here are 50 actionable tips to help you study for the CMA.
-I combined over four years of study research into this guide for you.
-You can use these to make the most efficient use of your study time.
-Here are some additional ways to reduce CMA exam study time.
+To build on the guidance above, I’ve compiled 50 CMA exam tips to help you study for the CMA.
+I’ve combined over 10 years of study research into this guide for you.
+You can use these tips to make the most of your study time.

-A better alternative is to reduce the mundane tasks altogether by delegating and outsourcing (hire a temp helper or nanny, ask your parents to help for a month).
+A better alternative is to reduce your mundane tasks altogether by delegating and outsourcing (e.g., hire a temporary helper or nanny).
 If it is not possible, at least focus on one task longer to reduce the cost of task-switching.

-It is better to learn in shorter sessions (e.g., watching 15-minute videos or going through practice questions for no more than half an hour).
+It is better to learn in shorter bursts (e.g., watching 15-minute videos or going through practice questions for no more than half an hour).
 Why?
-Because your brain simply can’t handle too much information.
+Because your brain simply can’t handle too much information at once.

-It is easier to make yourself concentrate for a shorter period of time, thus maximizing the efficiency in study sessions.
+Also, it is easier to make yourself concentrate for a shorter period of time, thus maximizing the efficiency in your study sessions.

 Between these bite-size studying sessions, let your body and mind rest.
 Pick a quiet place and do something that lets your mind be at peace.
 You could stand up and do some jumping jacks or jog in place to burn off excess energy and help your body relieve stress from study sessions.

-If you don’t like flashcards, you can make your own notes in any format.
+If flashcards weren’t included in your CMA review course, you can make your own in any format.
 This is a tried-and-true method of studying because it works.

 I have readers who would go so far as to write out all the concepts or formulas, throw away the paper, and write again — multiple times.
 This is an extreme case, but it shows you how important it is for the concepts to go into your head through writing.

-If this is too much for you, I suggest at least making your own highlights and scribbling notes in the margins of the textbook.
-It helps a lot for retention vs passively reading the book over and over.
+If this is too much for you, I suggest at least making your own highlights and notes in the margins of the textbook.
+It helps a lot for retention vs. passively reading the book over and over.

 I personally prefer a good old notebook, but you may consider making good use of today’s technology at the same time.
-As mentioned, quizlets are very popular these days.
-Mobile apps are also great ways to make use of idle time.
+Most CMA review courses include apps or are mobile-compatible.

 Passive learning is inefficient.
-Instead, you should constantly test your newly-acquired knowledge by testing yourself.
-At least stick to this rule: never skip the few practice questions at the end of each chapter even if you are not confident in getting them right.
+Instead, you should constantly apply your newly-acquired knowledge by testing yourself.
+Stick to this rule: never skip the few practice questions at the end of each chapter even if you are not confident in getting them right.
 Accuracy is not the point.
-Quizzing is a way to force you to apply what you’ve just learned.
+Quizzing is a way to reinforce what you’ve just learned.

-Don’t try Starbucks — it’s too much happier and livelier than a Prometric testing center.
+Don’t take your mock exam at Starbucks — it’s livelier than a Prometric testing center.